inventree/InvenTree/docs/docs/start/docker_install.md

 ### SSL Configuration

-The provided `Caddyfile` configuration file is setup to enable [Automatic HTTPS](https://caddyserver.com/docs/automatic-https) "out of the box".
+The provided `Caddyfile` configuration is setup to enable [Automatic HTTPS](https://caddyserver.com/docs/automatic-https) "out of the box".
 All you have to do is specify a `https://` URL in the `INVENTREE_SITE_URL` variable.

 The [Caddy](./docker.md#ssl-certificates) container will automatically generate SSL certificates for your domain.